Last updated on April 28th, 2023 at 01:31 pm

-What happens to the house when a couple divorces?
+What happens to the house when a couple divorces/dissolves a civil partnership?

-Of course, it is far better to come to an agreement (such as a separation agreement) between yourselves about the division of assets and this is where mediation, arbitration and collaborative law may help you decide.
+Of course, it is far better to come to an agreement (such as a separation agreement) between yourselves about how assets should be divided and this is where mediation, arbitration and collaborative law may help you decide.

-However, if you can’t agree, then either of you can apply for the courts to decide for you.
+However, if you can’t agree, then either of you can apply to the court so it can decide for you.
 You can read more here about how the courts use the law to decide on a fair division of assets , and the stages of the process.

-How does the court decide who to give the house to in a divorce?
+How does the court decide who to give the house to in a divorce/dissolution?

-- Any children under 18 in the marriage, their needs, and whom they live with
+- Any children under 18 in the marriage/civil partnership, their needs, and whom they live with

-- The value of assets, both before, during and after the marriage – this can also include pensions
+- The value of assets, both before, during and after the marriage/civil partnership – this can also include pensions

-- The earning capacity of each spouse and their responsibilities during the marriage (such as child-rearing) and in the future
+- The earning capacity of each spouse/civil partner and their responsibilities during the marriage/civil partnership (such as child-rearing) and in the future

-- What each spouse contributed to the marriage in terms of finances and assets (and may contribute in the future towards the family’s welfare)
+- What each spouse/civil partner contributed to the marriage/civil partnership in terms of finances and assets (and may contribute in the future towards the family’s welfare)

 - If either party has a disability